A coffee lover's guide to Costa Rica coffee

 What is the difference between Costa Rica vs Ethiopian coffee?

-A coffee bean from Ethiopia will taste completely different from a coffee bean produced in Costa Rica.
+An Ethiopian coffee bean will taste completely different from a coffee bean produced in Costa Rica.
 Within Costa Rica itself, you'll find a wide variety of flavours created by each of its eight growing regions.
 What the two countries have in common is that they both produce a vast range of flavour profiles, which makes drinking coffee from these areas incredibly exciting.

 What are typical Costa Rica coffee tasting notes?